Lisbon, Portugal skyline view over Rossio Square.

 Bedroom at Memmo Principe Real Lisbon

-Casa do Principe (The Prince’s House) is right next door to Embaixada mall and overlooks Principe Real gardens.
+The Prince’s House is right next door to Embaixada mall and overlooks Principe Real gardens.
 It’s a cosy bed and breakfast that will treat you like royalty.
 The ceilings in the Dom Pedro suite are a sight to behold and the whole place is beautifully and tastefully decorated.
 Choose the best room.

 Another charming bed and breakfast near the gardens is the recently opened 1869 Principe Real, which has original painted tiles in some of the bedrooms, air conditioning and excellent customer service.
 Check current prices.

-Casa do Jasmim by Shiadu is a cute guesthouse with some family rooms in a quiet street just behind the pretty Principe Real Park.
+This cute guesthouse with some family rooms is in a quiet street just behind the pretty Principe Real Park.
+Rooms are spacious and comfy.
+Try to get one with a balcony so you can see the world go by.
 Check prices.

 Avenida da Liberdade and Marquês do Pombal

 The wide leafy avenue that runs through Lisbon city centre and connects the Baixa with Parque Eduardo VII is lined with classy hotels and internationally-renowned designer stores.
-Many of the 5-star hotels in Lisbon city centre are in this area and they are mostly unique, historical and/or boutique.
+Many of the 5-star hotels in Lisbon city centre are in this area and they are mostly unique, historical and/or boutique, even if they belong to a chain.

 Sights on and around Avenida da Liberdade